gptel [63/105]

 gptel

-- 77. WAITING Fontification malfunction when streaming responses
+- 102. DONE Fontification malfunction when streaming responses

 :parts